 This is where the real innovation is.
 LG G8 has no top speaker hole, and its vibrations provide a wider source of audio through the seamless screen.
 It’s a novel idea found in LG’s high-end OLED TVs, and tech that the nearly-bezel-less Samsung Galaxy S10 doesn’t have but could really use.

 LG is also first to video portrait mode, harnessing the Snapdragon 855 chipset.
-It takes what you love about portrait mode photos and applies the same background blurring effect, which makes for less distracting video.
-It's not perfect, and it's limited to the main rear camera, but it works (to an extent).
+It's less successful here, though the idea is is novel: to take what you love about portrait mode photos and apply the same background blurring effect to video.
+Sadly, it's wonky and makes the semi-blurred background more distracting, not less.

 There’s just one simple configuration of the LG G8: 128GB of internal storage with 6GB of RAM, expandable with a microSD card slot.
 That’s up from 64GB of storage in the LG G7, which is some relief.
 The 32-bit Hi-Fi Quad DAC also makes it a good value if you’re an audiophile.

 Its dual-lens rear camera offers a way to take regular and wide-angle photos, but lacks the third telephoto lens of the LG V40.
 The lack of an optically zoomed lens didn't disappoint us, but the photos out of this camera won't wow you either next to the competition.
 Its photos are an improvement over past LG phones, but it's not enough to launch the LG G8 to the top of our best camera phones list.

 Ultimately, the LG G8 just doesn’t change the smartphone.
 It doesn’t fold, it doesn’t have a fancy punch-hole camera to extend the display from top to bottom, and it doesn’t have an in-screen fingerprint sensor.